Sections in this article:

 Iterated Function Systems (IFS):

 IFS fractals (including the 3D fractal above) are generated using a set of affine transformations on a geometric shape, repeatedly applying these transformations to create self-similar patterns.
 Famous examples include the Sierpinski triangle and the Barnsley fern.
-The IFS concept forms the basis of JEG image compression.
+The IFS concept forms the basis of JPEG image compression.

 Flame Fractals: